 As consumers increasingly expect businesses to allow them to use their preferred modes of (cashless) payment, investing in advanced payment technologies gives your customers the convenience and versatility they desire.

 A device like Square Reader for contactless and chip not only lets your business accept card payments (tap-and-go, insert or swipe), it also integrates seamlessly with a fully integrated, mobile point-of-sale app.
-It also allows your business can accept all types of cards, like American Express, Visa, eftpos and Mastercard, ensuring your customers can pay how they like
+It also allows your business can accept all types of cards, like American Express, Visa, eftpos, Mastercard, and JCB, ensuring your customers can pay how they like.

 3. Customer insights and data analytics